 Vulnerable adults should never be subjected to mistreatment—especially by those entrusted with their care for money.

-If you suspect a loved one is being abused or neglected at an assisted living facility, you owe it to them to see that they are removed from harm’s way.
+If you suspect a loved one is being abused or neglected at an Arizona assisted living facility, you owe it to them to see that they are removed from harm’s way.
 You also owe it to them to get financial compensation for the poor care and the costs that accompany it.
 The Phoenix group home abuse attorneys at The Husband & Wife Law Team can investigate your case, determine who is to blame, and represent you in a personal injury claim for no upfront cost.
 We’ll go to work to get justice for your family.
 Call (602) 457-6222 for a free case evaluation.